-In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/trustees), the school must not act alone and must seek advice and make a referral where necessary.

-In such circumstances, our Head of School, or Chair of School Monitoring Council (if the allegation is against the Head of School), will contact the LADO for advice
+In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/governors), the school must not act alone and must seek advice and make a referral, where necessary.
+In such circumstances, our Head of School, or SMC Chair, will contact the LADO for advice.

-As part of our safeguarding duties, the LADO Service has a statutory responsibility to manage and oversee allegations made against professionals and volunteers who work with children.
+As part of our safeguarding duties, the LADO service has a statutory responsibility to manage and oversee allegations made against professionals and volunteers who work with children.
 All allegations and concerns should be referred to the LADO within 24 hours, where advice and guidance can be provided in respect of balancing the responsibility to safeguard with the need to support staff in difficult situations.